bitrix24/b24restdocs/api-reference/imopenlines/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey’s file: what it is, how it works in general, where it can be improved, main scenarios.
+- from Sergei's file: what it is, how it works in general, where it can be improved, main scenarios.

 {% endnote %}